 A discovery workshop is a team sport, and you need to understand the players before the game starts.
 Your insights will be much richer if you include a mix of important people from different departments.
 Getting perspectives from sales, marketing, product, and customer support is essential for a holistic view.
 Before the workshop, consider sending a short survey or having brief one-on-one conversations with key attendees.
 Ask them about their biggest challenges and what they hope to achieve.
 This early input helps you tailor the agenda to address real-world problems and ensures everyone feels invested from the start.

-Set Expectations with Everyone
+Set Clear Expectations with Everyone Involved

 Clear communication is your best friend.
 A few days before the workshop, send out a clear agenda that outlines the goals, topics, and planned activities.
 This gives everyone time to prepare their thoughts.
 At the beginning of the session, take a few minutes to introduce yourself and explain why everyone is there.
 This is also the perfect time to establish ground rules.
 Encourage open conversation and make it clear that all ideas are welcome and respected.
 Creating this safe and structured environment helps participants feel comfortable sharing honestly, which is where the best insights come from.

-Techniques for a More Engaging Workshop
+Facilitation Tips for a More Engaging Workshop

 A discovery workshop shouldn't feel like an interrogation.
 The goal is to create a dynamic, collaborative session where ideas flow freely and everyone feels invested in the outcome.
 When people are engaged, you get deeper insights and stronger buy-in.
 Moving beyond a simple presentation or Q&A is crucial for uncovering the real challenges and opportunities your prospects face.
 These techniques will help you facilitate a workshop that is not only productive but also memorable for all the right reasons.

-Ask Better Questions
+Ask Questions That Dig Deeper

 Great sales discovery is less about running through a checklist and more about diagnosing a problem.
 Think of your team as doctors: your job is to understand the symptoms, uncover the root cause, and show the customer the urgency of their situation.
 Instead of just gathering facts, ask questions with a purpose.
 Focus on their pain points, their business goals, and even how these challenges make them feel.
 A question like, “What happens if you don’t solve this in the next six months?” is far more powerful than, “What are your current metrics?”
 It shifts the conversation from information gathering to problem-solving and builds a compelling case for change.

-Use Interactive Exercises and Role-Play
+Get Hands-On with Exercises and Role-Play

 People learn best by doing, not just by listening.
 Incorporate interactive exercises to keep energy levels high and help concepts stick.
 One of the most effective methods is to use recordings of actual sales conversations to demonstrate what excellent discovery looks like and where common pitfalls lie.
 You can also encourage reps to coach each other by reviewing calls together.
 This creates a supportive culture of continuous improvement and helps your team practice new skills in a low-stakes environment before they talk to a high-value prospect.
 When people actively participate, they internalize the lessons much more effectively.